← All guides

 4. New Buyers Face Restrictions

-This is designed to prevent fraud, but it means your first few months are limited to smaller purchases.
-Start with low-value items to build your account history.
+This is designed to prevent fraud, but it means your first purchases on certain platforms may be limited.
+Start with low-value items to build your account history, or post the deposit if you want to bid bigger right away.

 5. Inspect Before You Bid (When Possible)